MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/Installing-PowerShell-Core-on-macOS.md

 ---
-title: Installing PowerShell Core on macOS
+title: Installing PowerShell on macOS
-description: Information about installing PowerShell Core on macOS ms.date: 12/12/2018
+description: Information about installing PowerShell on macOS ms.date: 12/12/2018
 ---

-# Installing PowerShell Core on macOS
+# Installing PowerShell on macOS

-PowerShell Core supports macOS 10.12 and higher.
+PowerShell supports macOS 10.12 and higher.
 All packages are available on our GitHub [releases][] page.
 After the package is installed, run `pwsh` from a terminal.